bookingactivities/booking-activities/readme.txt

 = 1.5.0 =
 * Feature - Customizable booking forms !
 * Tweak - Add a dismissible admin notice to inform that WooCommerce "guest checkout" option isn't supported
+* Tweak - Use core dashicons instead of additional images in backend

 = 1.4.4 - 2018/03 =
 * Tweak - Changed events list CSS in "Pick a group of events" dialog